subratcall/msdataworkshop/README.md

 Task 10 (Using OCI service broker, provision and create binding to stream, and verify with app)
    - Insure Task 4 is complete and refer to https://github.com/oracle/oci-service-broker and specifically...
         - https://github.com/oracle/oci-service-broker/blob/master/charts/oci-service-broker/docs/oss.md
-   - In Cloud Console and streaming policy
+   - In Cloud Shell and streaming policy
         - add a group for user if one does not exist
         - add policy for that group to allow streaming (eg name `StreamingPolicy`, description `Allow to manage streams`)
             - Policy statement `Allow group <SERVICE_BROKER_GROUP> to manage streams in compartment <COMPARTMENT_NAME>`